-I – Preclinical Vccinology[1-3]
+I – Preclinical Vaccinology [1-3]

 1-Overview;

 Vaccine development is a complex science.
 It comprises preclinical and clinical developmental phases.
 These processes have been governed by international regulatory and advising bodies like FDA.
 Such regulatory authorities determine the safety and effectiveness of vaccines .
 It is to be noted that FDA , assured that the beginning of a vaccine development should be "it starts in the laboratory and research moves forward till its public acceptance phase [1].
-As soon as a new emerging and re-emerging clinical human bacterial infection found expressing episodes and the causative identified then the preclinical studies become the next phase of action.
-The preclinical assessment is a necessity required to validate the safety, antigenicity , immunogenicity and immune efficacy of a newly invented vaccine before they can be tested in human being.
-Preclinical tests are mainly contribute to vaccine development.
-Preclinical vaccinology composed of vaccine preparation in the laboratory, vaccine invitro and in-vivo characterization and preclinical immunology .
+As soon as a new emerging and re-emerging clinical human bacterial infection found expressing episodes and the causative agent identified, then the preclinical studies become the next phase of action.
+The preclinical assessment is a necessity required to validate the safety, antigenicity , immunogenicity and immune efficacy of a newly invented vaccine before they can be tested in human beings.
+Preclinical tests mainly contribute to vaccine development.
+Preclinical vaccinology composes of vaccine preparation in the laboratory, vaccine in-vitro and in-vivo characterization and preclinical immunology .
 Preclinical immune evaluations of a vaccine in; mice , rabbits and /or monkeys makes " a proof of concept" to the newly invented vaccine make [2].
 Preclinical vaccine development stages determines the; safety, immunogenicity and immune efficacy in laboratory animal models [3].

 Thus, to develop a new vaccine, there several sequential steps that should be followed to establish the goal of having prepared a new vaccine.
 These steps are stated in the following paragraphs; [13]